 Whoa!
 That was a powerful statement.
 For hundreds and hundreds of years, the Jewish people, or Israelites, had sacrificed a lamb once each year to cover their sins.
-This all started on the night of the tenth plague in Egypt, the night of the first Passover.
+This all started on the night of the tenth plague in Egypt, the night of the first Passover when God's people were still slaves in Egypt.

-Each family killed a pure, spotless lamb and placed its blood on the doorposts of their homes.
-When God passed through Egypt and saw the blood of the lamb, the firstborn child in each home was saved from death.
-Ever since that night, the Jews celebrated Passover.
-They sacrificed a lamb to cover their sins for that year.
-The death of the little lamb was in place of the death their sins had earned.
+Each family killed a pure, spotless lamb and placed its blood on the doorposts of their home.
+When God passed through Egypt and saw the blood on the doorposts, He passed over the house and spared the firstborn child from death.
+Ever since that night in Egypt, the Jews had celebrated Passover.
+They sacrificed a lamb to remember how God had spared their ancestors in Egypt.

-So when he saw Jesus walking through the crowd, John proclaimed, "Look!
+So when John saw Jesus walking through the crowd, he proclaimed, "Look!
 This is the Lamb of God.
 He will take away the sins of the world!"
-Jesus would pay the price for all sin, forever.
+John meant that Jesus would pay the price for all sin for all time.

-I'm sure the crowd gasped and watched as Jesus walked right up to John.

-"John, I want you to baptize Me today," Jesus instructed.
+The crowd must have gasped as Jesus walked right up to John and announced, "John, I want you to baptize Me today."

 John was shocked.
-Jesus wanted to be baptized by him?
+Jesus wanted to be baptized?